Last Updated on January 17, 2021.

-The basic difference between the SM48 and the SM58 is that the SM58 has a brighter, cleaner and fuller sound, with a more present mid-range, allowing it to cut better through the mix, making it the better choice for lead vocals.
+The SM58 has an overall brighter-, cleaner- and fuller sound, with a more present mid-range, allowing it to cut better through the mix, making it the better choice for lead vocals.

 Let’s first do an overview of both microphones, so you can really decide which one you should get.

 The Shure SM48 is an incredibly affordable microphone.

 It is a lot cheaper than any microphone of that caliber.

 You can get one with an On/Off switch which will cost you a bit more, but still, price won’t be an issue.